gifts they might actually want

 Maybe your brother is a fitness fanatic, like mine, or a plant enthusiast who likes to listen to records in his spare time, or someone who is always traveling.
 His hobbies may range from cooking and baking to hiking, or maybe he’s the type of brother who just got into pickleball.
 He may be a bookworm — or maybe he’s the biggest Star Wars fan that you know.

 Whatever the case, finding the perfect gift for your brother (or brothers) can be tough.
-To help save you time, we pulled together a list of products we love and have written about before, plus a few more gift ideas any brother would appreciate.
+To help save you time, I pulled together a list of products we love and have written about before, plus a few more gift ideas any brother would appreciate.
+(And if you still can’t find something that’ll make your brother smile, check out our big list of over 50 holiday gift guides.)

 Under $25